One of the basic fundamentals of smoking weed is grinding it up first. There are so many benefits to using ground-up weed versus pulled-apart chunks.

 Two-Piece (single chamber)

-Grinding cards are even more simple and straightforward than cylindrical grinders.
-Grinding cards are flat metal or plastic cards, usually the size of a playing card.
-These devices have sharp, raised cut-outs which the marijunana bud is rubbed vigorously against to create ground flower- much like a cheese grater works.
+Grinding cards are not commonly used but provide legitimate results.
+They are flat metal or plastic cards and are usually the size of regular playing cards.
+These cards have sharp, raised cut-outs for the weed nug to be rubbed against similar to how a cheese grater works.

 How to use a weed grinder

 Weed grinders are easy to use for any level of consumer.
 Here are some general considerations for using a grinder.

 Grinders usually should last a person a lifetime.
 However, for some cheaper grinders, the teeth may either become dull over time or they may even break off.
 It is a good idea to just check your grinder every now and again to make sure all parts are in working order.